 - Learn about what they like to eat: Choosing the right food is important.
 Identify the birds that are coming into your garden and this should help you select the right foods.

-- Keep feeders, baths, and bird tables clean: Birds can catch diseases from other birds, so keep everything clean and clear up leftovers too as they’re prone to mold if they’re left out for too long.
+- Keep feeders, baths, and bird tables clean: Birds can catch diseases from other birds, so keep everything clean and clear up leftovers too as they’re prone to mould if they’re left out for too long.

 - Make sure there’s a water supply: Birds drink water and they bathe in it to keep their feathers in good condition.